Man arrested for murder of Felicia Teo, teen who went missing 13 years ago

 The man is suspected of causing the death of Ms Felicia Teo Wei Ling with an accomplice who was Ms Teo's friend.

-The suspected accomplice is currently not in Singapore and police are trying to locate him, the authorities said in a statement on Thursday.
+The suspected accomplice is currently not in Singapore and police are trying to locate him, the authorities said in a press release on Thursday.

 Ms Teo, who would have been 32 this year, was reported missing on Jul 3, 2007 by her mother.